Course: English 110 I (English Composition)

 - Attendance is mandatory, period.
 Class is part of your “job” as a student.
 Miss more than two classes and expect a reduction in your final grade.
-(Two absences will certainly cover an illness, emergency, etc.) Miss more than six classes and expect not to pass the course.
+(Two absences will certainly cover an illness, emergency, etc.) Miss more than four classes and expect not to pass the course.
 (Show up more than 10 minutes late and it’s a half absence; show up more than 20 minutes late and you’re absent for the day.)

 - Papers are due on the due date.
 A late final draft will be docked one full letter grade for each day it is late; a late first draft will be docked one half letter grade for each day.
-First and final drafts that do not meet assigned page or word-count minimums will incur a similar penalty.
+First and final drafts that do not meet assigned page or word-count minimums will incur similar penalties.